The Friendly Associations

 Gesnoma

-GESNOMA (Geneva Study Group on Noma) is a scientific association founded by Prof. Denys Montandon, bringing together several doctors and scientists from the University of Geneva, responsible for research on noma disease.
+GESNOMA (Geneva Study Group on Noma) is a scientific association founded by Professor Denys Montandon that brings together a number of doctors and scientists from the University of Geneva who are responsible for research into noma.
+GESNOMA’s main aim is to understand how noma functions and what causes it, in order to find an suitable treatment and to improve prevention strategies.

 The GESNOMA research project is ongoing in Niger, thanks to the collaboration with the Sentinelles Foundation and the participation of local health workers.